A JWST investigation into the bar fraction at redshifts 1 < z < 3: Introduction

 The James Webb Space Telescope (JWST) has provided the opportunity to expand the investigation of the bar fraction to higher redshifts.
-Imaging from the Near Infrared Camera (NIRCam) probes the rest-frame near-infrared (NIR) emission of galaxies at redshifts up to 3 and probes the rest-frame optical at redshifts up to 7; NIR emission traces the older stellar populations which dominate bar features and are also less affected by dust extinction and new star formation. \citep[e.g.,][]{Frogel_1996,Schneider_2006}{}{}.
+Imaging from the Near Infrared Camera (NIRCam) probes the rest-frame near-infrared (NIR) emission of galaxies at redshifts up to 3 and probes the rest-frame optical at redshifts up to 7; NIR emission traces the older stellar populations which dominate bar features and are also less affected by dust extinction and recent star formation. \citep[e.g.,][]{Frogel_1996,Schneider_2006}{}{}.
 In fact, the NIR bar fraction at $z \simeq 0$ is higher than the optical bar fraction \citep[e.g.,][]{Marinova_2007}{}{}, and \cite{Buta_2015} argues that this is due to stellar structural features being more perceptible.
 Thus, weaker bars in the optical become stronger in the NIR, so a higher bar fraction is observed.
-In addition, the primary mirror on JWST is over 2.5 times the diameter size of the HST primary mirror, meaning that the sensitivity of JWST is significantly improved.
+In addition, the primary mirror on JWST is over 2.5 times the diameter size of the HST primary mirror, meaning that the sensitivity of JWST is significantly better.
 The improved sensitivity, along with the longer rest-frame wavelengths probed by JWST, means elongated bar structures become more discernible than in their counterpart HST images \citep[e.g.,][]{Huertas-Company_2023}{}{}.
-For this reason, we can now propel our understanding of bar-driven evolution with JWST by searching for the epoch when stellar barred structures form in disc galaxies.
+For this reason, we can now study the bar-driven evolution of galaxies with the JWST by searching for the epoch when stellar barred structures form in disc galaxies.

-A previous study of stellar bars at $\sim z > 1$ using the Cosmic Evolution Early Release Science Survey (CEERS) was conducted by \cite{Guo_2023} who quantitatively identified six strongly barred galaxies at $z \sim 1 - 3$, with the highest redshift galaxy at $z \sim 2.3$.
+By conducting visual classifications on NIRCam F200W filter images of the SMACS0723 cluster at $z = 0.39$, \citet{Mendez_2023} find that the bar fraction distribution is strongly dependent on stellar mass.
+A previous study of stellar bars at $\sim z > 1$ using the Cosmic Evolution Early Release Science Survey (CEERS) was conducted by \cite{Guo_2023} who identified six strongly barred galaxies at $z \sim 1 - 3$, with the highest redshift galaxy at $z \sim 2.3$.
 In this study, we use the initial four NIRCam JWST observations from CEERS to find the evolution of the bar fraction at redshifts between $z = 1 - 3$.
 To this aim, we visually classify a mass-complete sample of these high-resolution rest-frame NIR images for barred features in disc galaxies.